 |# of People||Annual Income|

 For households that have more than four members, add $9,000 for each additional family member.
-Make sure that you always check the UST website for the most current figures to use when calculating the Means Test.
+Make sure that you always check the US Trustees website for the most current figures to use when calculating the Means Test.

 Chapter 13 Bankruptcy in Arizona